Fast and Robust Flocking of Protesters on Street Networks: Robustness

 It is crucial for protesters to form groups that resist adversary forces that may break them up.
-In order to explore this robustness, we model break ups as walkers suddenly following the Random strict tactic for one step.
+In order to explore this robustness, while sticking to our \emph{keep it simple} approach, we do not consider complex models of adversary forces.
+Instead, we model break ups and the resulting confusion as walkers suddenly following the Random strict tactic for one step.
 In this way, a group located at a given node splits into smaller groups that move to neighbor nodes, in a way similar to a group of protesters targeted by adversary forces.

 More formally, we perform the following experiment: we run the Alignment strict tactic for $100$ steps, then we run the Random strict tactic for one step, and we finally run the Alignment strict tactic again.
-We perform the same experiment with the best tactic (Section~\ref{sec:best}) instead of the strict Alignment one.
+We perform the same experiment with the best tactic (identified in previous sections) instead of the strict Alignment one.

 Figure~\ref{fig:dispersion} displays the average observed scores over ten runs of each experiment, together with results of the same experiments without the Random strict tactic step.
-Since the mobility score is trivially increased by these experiments, which brings no useful insight, we do not display this metric.
+Since the coverage score is trivially increased by these experiments, which brings no useful insight, we do not display this metric.

 The break up simulation clearly appears on both plots.
 The gathering score plots show that large groups reappear shortly after break ups.
 The two tactics do not have the same behaviour, though.
-The strict Alignment tactic needs some time to reach gathering scores close to its pre-break up ones ({green} curve in Figure~\ref{fig:dispersion}).
+The strict Alignment tactic needs some time to reach gathering scores close to its pre-break up ones (green curve in Figure~\ref{fig:dispersion}).
 Instead, the best tactic is strikingly efficient in quickly recovering from break ups.
 Indeed, large groups do not only reappear shortly after the break up, they do so even faster than before.
-This brings its gathering score ({black} curve in Figure~\ref{fig:dispersion}) to quickly catch up with the case with no break up ({purple} curve).
+This brings its gathering score (black curve in Figure~\ref{fig:dispersion}) to quickly catch up with the case with no break up (purple curve).